expos-model/ExposR/README.md

 "hhhh-damage-yy-z.tif" where hhhh is the hurricane ID, yy is the inflection angle, and z is the reduction in EF rating for protected areas.

+Note: for large areas, best results will be obtained by converting the DEM to latitude/longitude coordinates (if necessary) before running <i>expos_model</i>
+and <i>expos_damage</i> and then converting the resulting damage maps to the desired map projection.

 EXPOS is available in both R (ExposR) and Python (ExposPython) versions.
 The model is an updated version of the original EXPOS model written in Borland Pascal for use with Idrisi (see below for details).

-Please note: both versions are currently under development and subject to change.
+Note: both versions are under development and subject to change.

 ## Getting Started

 Here are the basic steps for using the model.
 Please see below for more details.

 1. Download the R or Python version of the model from GitHub.
+The R version is also available on CRAN as ExposR.
 2. Create a directory for a particular study area with subdirectories as described below.
 3. Copy the digital elevation file to the <i>dem</i> subdirectory and rename it